Henry Dalton

+Biography

+Henry Dalton was born in Aberdeen, Mississippi on May 7, 1847.

+He married Alice Cravens on March 17, 1875, and they had three children.

+He died at Deaconess Hospital in St. Louis on November 3, 1911, after an operation for appendicitis.

 Suturing of the pericardium

 The operation occurred on September 6, 1891 at the City Hospital, on a twenty-two-year-old man who had been stabbed in the chest.
 Upon arrival of the patient, Dalton cleaned the wound and applied a dressing of antiseptic gauze.
 After several hours, the patient's condition worsened: the left side of his chest became dull to percussion; his temperature and pulse rate rose; his breathing became shallow; and he complained of considerable pain.
 He was taken to the surgical amphitheatre, where Dalton made an incision over the fourth rib and removed about 6 in of it.
 After tying the severed intercostal artery to control bleeding and removing the blood from the pleural cavity, Dalton observed a transverse wound of the pericardium about 2 in in length.
 With a sharply curved needle and catgut, he closed the wound by continuous suture, overcoming great difficulty caused by the heart pulsations.
 The pleural cavity was then irrigated and the chest incision closed without drainage.
 The patient made "an uninterrupted, rapid recovery."
 The published report of the operation appeared in the state medical association's journal and another local periodical in 1894, and in the Annals of Surgery the following year.